-Let’s look in on our favorite fourth grade teacher.
-First, Ms. Sneed stapled some Dollar Store shelf liner to the backsplash of her sink area.
+Our favorite fourth grade teacher stapled some Dollar Store shelf liner to the backsplash of her sink area.
 Next, she added some colorful borders.
 Finally, she matted her scientific method posters on black paper.
 Voila!

 Just as she was finishing up, the teacher next door popped in to borrow some salt.
-“Hey,” said Mr. Aaron, “I like what you’ve done with the place.”
+“Hey,” said Mr. Frank, “I like what you’ve done with the place.”

 “Thanks!
 These posters on the top help me teach the steps in the scientific method: